The term employee experience has started to get a lot more usage in recent years, especially in the last year and a half.

 Related to the above, performance management is a key component of your employee experience strategy.

-Of course, performance management means performance reviews, meetings that generally strike fear into the hearts of both employees and HR leaders.
+Of course, performance management means performance reviews, and meetings that generally strike fear into the hearts of both employees and HR leaders.

 While performance reviews are an important part of the employee journey, no one really likes to conduct them, or be on the receiving end of a performance review.